KAJALwp/post-co-authors/readme.txt

 == Screenshots ==

 1. Contributors meta box in the post editor
-2. Settings integration in the admin panel
-3. Example display on the frontend (requires theme support)
+2. Example display on the frontend (requires theme support)

 == Changelog ==